Excursions

 The road then winds its way up to the top of a hill, with magnificent views over The Skelligs, Valentia Island and beyond, before descending to Port Magee with its colourful array of fishing boats lined up along the quay.
 Why not stop here for great ‘pub grub’ at The Bridge Bar or a more formal meal at The Moorings restaurant next door ?

 A visit to The Skellig Experience is an absolute must !
 This is an excellent visitor’s centre – on the left just over the bridge linking Port Magee to Valentia Island.
-Watching their 25 minute video, shown regularly throughout the day, is the next best thing to actually landing on Skellig Michael itself and climbing the 700 steps to the monastic settlement (the location for the final scene of the latest Star Wars).
+Watching their 25 minute video, shown regularly throughout the day, is the next best thing to actually landing on Skellig Michael itself and climbing the 700 steps to the monastic settlement (the location for the final scene of Star Wars Episode VII: The Force Awakens).
 They also offer a wonderful 2 hour cruise around both islands (again, weather dependant).

 At this point, you have 3 options!.